goastian/astian-network/readme.md

-# Midori Network
+# Astian Network
-**Midori Network** is a blockchain built using Cosmos SDK and Tendermint the purpose of this blockchain is to:
+**Astian Network** is a blockchain built using Cosmos SDK and Tendermint the purpose of this blockchain is to:

 - Native Web3 support in Midori Browser.
 - Development of decentralized applications (DApps).
 DVPN, DNS, File Storage, Private Browsing